benlangfeld/benlangfeld.github.com/_posts/2012-01-09-adhearsion-2-call-controllers-routing.md

 }

 everyone_else {
-  pin = input 4, :speak => "This is not the application you are looking for.
-Enter the correct PIN or face instant descruction." if pin == '1234'
+  pin = input 4, :speak => <<-STRING
+This is not the application you are looking for.
+Enter the correct PIN or face instant descruction.
+STRING
+  if pin == '1234'
     speak 'Phew!'
   else